Uhm-J/PRS-obesity/README.md

 The input to this pipeline consists of CYCHP array files stored in a specified directory (configured in the `config.json` file).
 The pipeline expects these files to be named according to a specific convention: `{patient}.cychp`.

-# Pipeline for Processing CYCHP Array Files to PRS Scores

-This pipeline is implemented using Snakemake, a Python-based workflow management system.
-It allows for the automation of complex pipelines and the management of dependencies between tasks.

-The purpose of this pipeline is to process CYCHP array files, a type of genetic data, and generate polygenic risk scores (PRS).

-## Input

-The input to this pipeline consists of CYCHP array files stored in a specified directory (configured in the `config.json` file).
-The pipeline expects these files to be named according to a specific convention: `{patient}.cychp`.

 ## Output

 The output of this pipeline is a PRS file, stored in a specified directory (configured in the `config.json` file).
 The output file will be named according to a specified convention (also configured in the `config.json` file).